bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-3--arduino-analog/README.md

 #### Activity 3 - Thermometer
 * Use a thermistor to measure temperature
   - Pinch and release the thermistor to see temperature changes
-  - Graph using Serial Plotter
+  - Graph using Serial Plotter (in the Arduino IDE, go to tools > Serial Plotter)
-  - Alternatively, use photoresistor to measure brightness
+  - Alternatively, use a photoresistor to measure brightness

 #### Activity 4 - Night Light